 The clue is in the name – your living room is where you spend a lot of time, and it’s often where you also work, eat and socialise with family and friends.
 It may also be where you watch television, or listen to music, and somewhere that you want to relax and chill out.

-A living room can be so multi-purposed it can also be a room in which everything gets dumped, and can quickly become cluttered and disorganised.
+A living room can be so multi-purpose that it can also be a room in which everything gets dumped.
+It can quickly become cluttered and disorganised.

 TOP TIPS FOR KEEPING YOUR Living Room ORGANISED INCLUDE:

 - Keep seats and sofas clear: don’t use these to dump clothes, coats, papers or books, otherwise you will have nowhere to sit.